hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 within the sub-workflow.
 A buyer is permitted to propose a purchase order version; a buyer or seller is permitted to initiate a draft for collaboration.

-Two constraints control the movement of a version from one state to another.
+Two constraints dictate if a version can move from one state to another:

 - Complete.
-A boolean that must exist on an object.
-If all mandatory data elements have a value defined, then this field is set to True.
+This constraint is met when a version's `is_draft` field is set to `false`.

 - Accepted.
-A boolean that must exist on an object.
-If both trade partners have agreed to the contents in full, then this field is set to True.
+This constraint is met when a version's state is set to Accepted.
 Only one version may be accepted at a time.

 #### States

-Beginning state (pre-Proposed).
-A buyer has permission to create a purchase order version and propose it to the seller.
+Beginning state.
+A buyer has permission to create a purchase order version in this pre-proposed state.

 Proposed state.
-A buyer submitted a version for review and approval by the seller.
-A buyer has permission to update the proposal before the seller takes action or can cancel the version in favor of a better one.
+A buyer can submit a version for review and approval by the seller.
+A buyer has permission to update the proposal before the seller takes action or can cancel the version in favor of a different one.
 A seller may reject, accept or modify the version to the degree their granular update permissions allow.